sassoftware/vi-solution-extensions/docs/pages/3-manual-uploading.md

 ```

 ## Additional resources
-- Further information about the vi-solution-extension-upload package can be found at https://www.npmjs.com/package/@sassoftware/vi-solution-extension-upload
+- Further more information about the vi-solution-extension-upload package, see https://www.npmjs.com/package/@sassoftware/vi-solution-extension-upload.